image

 Walk down the soap aisle of the supermarket and chances are you’ll find some “soap-free” or “no soap” products in the soap section.

 Without getting too science-y, soap is produced by combining an alkali with an oil/fat.
-In the past, these fats were typically animal fats but more recently have switched to palm oil.
+In the past, these fats were typically animal fats but more recently, they have switched to palm oil.
 A soap-free product is technically classified as a detergent and does not use animal fats and is far less likely to contain palm oil.
 Another key difference between soaps and soap-free hand wash is the suitability for sensitive skin.

 Fragrance - Very SAFE in most cases if washed off like soap

-Remember phthalates...the group we told you to avoid.
-Yep!
-Turns out they are the reason some fragrances should be avoided.
-Phthalates are added to fragrances to help them smell strong for longer.
 According to the American Academy of Dermatology, fragrances are considered the leading cause of allergic reactions on the skin.
 However, the leading cause of reactions is from products left on the skin like perfume, toners, serums and sunscreen.
 Soaps with fragrances are far less likely to cause a reaction because they are quickly washed away.

-Tirtyl happily uses about 0.25% of phthalate-free fragrance in our soaps.
+Skipper happily uses about 0.25% of phthalate-free fragrance in our soaps.
 This includes lavender oil and vanilla essence.
 If you’ve had issues using other foaming hand soaps, we would recommend choosing another product.
 For everyone else, you can look forward to sharing a wide array of safe fragrances for you in the future.